-Bridging Species: Thoughts and Tales About Our Lives with Dogs, won the prestigious Merial Human-Animal Bond Award in 2010 for the writing that best exemplifies the human-animal bond.
+Bridging Species: Thoughts and Tales About Our Lives with Dogs, won the prestigious Merial Human-Animal Bond Award in 2010 for the writing that best exemplifies the human-animal bond-—the bond between people and dogs.
 My small gift book explores new ways of thinking about the human-animal bond—one challenging idea, one leap of love, one good joke at a time.

 The second book is one I never thought I’d write.
 My Dog Is Dying: The Real Life Crappy Choice Diary, follows our family’s journey in the winter of 2012 as our beloved Murphy died from splenic cancer, a disease linked to early spay/neuter.
 It also offers tips on how the human-animal bond meets, and survives, death, and a call to action to re-think the barbaric practices we consider humane, like over-vaccination and early spay/neuter.

-My third book is underway.
-What Nature Tells Me is thought leadership explored as the true story about the revealing, sometimes humorous journey to wellness that I shared with my dog, Murphy, and how I became an intuitive, including my reunion with Fallon in 2009.
+My fourth book is underway.
+What Nature Tells Me: How Saving My Dog’s Life Made Mine, is thought leadership explored as the true story about the revealing, sometimes humorous journey to wellness that I shared with my dog, Murphy, and how I became an intuitive, including my reunion with Fallon in 2009 and my intuitive adventures through 2014.
 It will tell the truth: that everything we can imagine, and a lot we can’t, is alive and equal to us.
 Everything has a soul, is conscious, has free will and opinions, and can and will talk to and work with us, whether it is a volcano, hurricane, tree, car, animal, home, business, dragon, crystal, or rock-and-roll goddess (the one I know likes the name Con Ni).
 It explores a new way of thinking and living in the world: by actively cooperating with it.